robvanvolt/DALLE-models/README.md

 The models are trained with lucidrains' DALLE-pytorch (https://github.com/lucidrains/DALLE-pytorch) code.

+## Naming convention

 The folders are named after the transformer used for training (either taming or open-ai transformer for now):

 Models with 12 layers (=depth), 8 heads, 64 head dimensions, 128 text dimensions, 512 image dimensions which are trained with the taming-transformer: